xchapter7x/clarity/README.md

     And a "aws_security_group" of type "resource"
     And "our component is <component>"
     When attribute "ingress" exists
-    Then attribute "from_port" equals "<port>"
+    Then attribute "ingress" matches regex "from_port.*<port>"
-    And attribute "to_port" equals "<port>"
+    And attribute "ingress" matches regex "to_port.*<port>"

+    Given Terraform
-    Given a "aws_lb_listener" of type "resource"
+    And a "aws_lb_listener" of type "resource"
     And "our component is <component>"
-    Then attribute "port" equals "<port>"
+    Then attribute "port" equals <port>

+    Given Terraform
-    Given a "aws_lb_target_group" of type "resource"
+    And  a "aws_lb_target_group" of type "resource"
     And "our component is <component>"
-    Then attribute "port" equals "<port>"
+    Then attribute "port" equals <port>

     Examples:
     | port | component |